wesleymonte/worker-deployment/README.md

 To verify whether the worker deployment was successful, one can submit below sample requests to the docker api.

+`Warning`: By default, the deployment opens port 5555 for the docker api.

 ---
 Request
 ```bash